slbailey/Retrovue/docs/infra/bootstrap.md

 ## 2. Goals

 - Define a minimal, relational schema to describe channels, templates, blocks, schedules, and assets in the Broadcast Domain
-- Enable initialization of a complete, schedulable station using only CLI commands
+- Enable initialization of a complete, schedulable station using Alembic migrations and CLI commands
 - Ensure ScheduleService has a clean, read-only data contract
 - Establish canonical asset gating as the approval mechanism between Library Domain and Broadcast Domain
 - Enforce physical separation between Library Domain and Broadcast Domain tables